Paul Hammant's Blog: SCM and Key-Value (Document) Store Convergence

 In this blog entry, I’m going to dwell on some important differences between SCM tools and Key-value stores that might narrow as work happens on these technologies in the next few years.

 First, a reminder

-Key-Value stores differ from Document Stores.
-The latter allow indexing by elements within the document, the former does not.
-Document stores are different to key-value stores in many more ways that understanding the nature of the payload, but that’s what I want to dwell on for this blog entry (consider Document Stores grouped with Key-Value stores for the rest of this page).
+Historically, Key-Value stores differ from Document stores.
+The latter allowed indexing by elements within the document, the former did not.
+Document stores were different to key-value stores in many more ways that understanding the nature of the payload.
+Things change though, and the distinction is small now.
+Consider Document stores and Key-Value stores as more or less the same for the rest of this article.